MircoRosa/SecureDatagramSocket/README.md

 ```java
 socket.secureSend(plainPacket);
 ```
-while the recipient must be listening to new messages with
+while the recipient must be waiting for new messages with
 ```java
 socket.secureReceive(plainPacket);
 ```